Selecting the best search scope for your research needs:

 When the Library Doesn't Have What I Need

 Don't panic!
-Even though the library might not have the specific book or article that you need for an assignment, we can get it for you using a service called interlibrary loan or ILL.
+Even though the library might not have the specific item* that you need for an assignment, we can get it for you using a service called interlibrary loan or ILL.

 What Do I Need for an ILL Request?